FJinn/fjinn.github.io/index.md

 ---

-## Games I Have Developed (Solo/Team)
+## My Games

-Most of them are products of Game Jam, in fact, only 3 of them are from my university assignments.
+Most of them are products of Game Jam, and some of them are made by myself.

+In fact, only 3 of them are from my university assignments.

 My friends and I always want to try out something new and Game Jam serves as a platform for us to play around.

 ### -> [Revenge Of Witch](GameProjects/RevengeOfWitch_README.md) <-